rupeshkumar22/Coffee_Time/README.md

 # Coffee_Time
-Coffee Time is an android app which is capable of placing order and send that order via mail.
+Coffee Time is an android app which is capable of placing order and send that order via email.
 Coffee Time app includes a well formed UI design for Login and Signup Process.
 It uses SQLite Helper class to manage all the created accounts and keep track of the respected orders of linked accounts.

 ## Key Features